adobe/aquarium-fish/README.md

 Main part of the [Aquarium](https://github.com/adobe/aquarium-fish/wiki/Aquarium) distributed p2p system to manage resources.
-Primarily was developed to manage the dynamic Jenkins CI agents in heterogeneous environment and simplify the infrastructure management, but can be used in various applications to have self-management resources with simple REST API to operate p2p cluster.
+Primarily was developed to manage the dynamic Jenkins CI agents in heterogeneous environment and simplify the infrastructure management, but can be used in various applications to have self-management resources with simple gRPC/Connect API to operate p2p cluster.

 Eventually becomes an internal cloud or pool of resources with high availability and business continuity features - an essential part of the modern infrastructure in international companies.
 It